chenkahana/Jimmy/README.md

 ---

 **🎉 Ready to Use**: The main app is fully functional and ready for use.
 The lock-screen widget is implemented and ready for Xcode setup following the guide in `WIDGET_README.md`.
 The Apple Watch companion is provided as sample code and needs an Xcode Watch App target to run.
+Version 2 is now stable with comprehensive tests and error monitoring.